 The title announces a package for optimizing survey designs.
 As far as I can see the package does not allow survey design optimization, neither in terms of defining survey strata nor in terms of number of stations per stratum.
 The strata are defined by the user.
 The only option available for the number of stations is proportional to stratum surface; the user sets the minimum number of stations taken in the smallest stratum.
 It would be useful to be able to specify the total number of stations and test different allocation schemes, such as proportional to surface area (implemented), equal number per stratum, Neyman allocation (accounting for surface area and abundance variability), etc. Please consider revising the title (e.g. “compare” and instead of “optimize)” and spell out the available sampling design options.

 We agree with the Reviewer and retitled the ms “SimSurvey: an R package for comparing the design and analysis of fisheries surveys by simulating spatially-correlated fish stocks”.
+Currently the package provides options for stratified random sampling proportional to surface area, but other survey designs could added in future versions of SimSurvey.

 Manuscript structure